DoTheEvo/Traefik-simplest-step-by-step/README.md

   In entrypoint section new entrypoint is added called websecure, port 443

-  certificatesResolvers is a configuration section that tells traefik how to use acme or other resolvers to get certifaces.</br>
+  certificatesResolvers is a configuration section that tells traefik how to use acme resolver to get certifaces.</br>
   - the name of the resolver is `lets-encr` and uses acme
+  - commented out staging caServer makes LE issue a staging certificate, it is an invalid certificate and wont give green lock but has no limitations, if it's working it will say issued by let's encrypt.
   - Storage tells where to store given certificates - `acme.json`
   - The email is where LE sends notification about certificates expiring
-  - dnsChallenge is specified with a [provider](https://docs.traefik.io/https/acme/#providers), in this case cloudflare, each provider needs differently named enviroment variable in the .env file, but thats later, here it just needs the name of the provider
+  - dnsChallenge is specified with a [provider](https://docs.traefik.io/https/acme/#providers), in this case cloudflare.
+Each provider needs differently named enviroment variable in the .env file, but thats later, here it just needs the name of the provider
   - resolvers are IP of well known DNS servers to use during challange
-  - commented out staging caServer makes LE issue a staging certificate, it is an invalid certificate and wont give green lock but has no limitations, if it's working it will say issued by let's encrypt.

   `traefik.yml`
   ```
+  ## STATIC CONFIGURATION
+  log:
+    level: INFO

   api:
     insecure: true
     dashboard: true